Higher Education Peer Reviewers

 Apply to Become a Higher Education Peer Reviewer

-Applications are currently being accepted through September.
-Qualified applicants will be invited to participate in an online training in October.
+Applications are accepted January through February and August through September each year.
+Qualified applicants from the January/February application cohort will be invited to participate in an online training occuring in March.
+Training for those in the August/September cohort will occur in October.

 Frequently Asked Questions